 God, Why Is This Happening to Me?

-For instance, when Job experienced a lot of pain and despair, he asked a lot of legitimate questions: “Why let people go on living in misery?
+In his pain and despair, Job asked a lot of legitimate questions: “Why let people go on living in misery?
 Why give light to those in grief” (Job 3:20 GNT).

-These “why” questions are human nature; we all ask them.
-We have this misconception that if we understand the reason behind our pain, it will lessen the pain—or at least make it easier to endure.
+This “why” question is human nature, and we all ask it.
+We have this misconception that if we understand the reason behind our pain, then it will make the pain easier.

-But Proverbs 25:2 says, “It is God’s privilege to conceal things” (TLB).
-The only reason you know anything about God is because he has chosen to reveal himself to you.
-Here’s the truth: There are some things you’ll never understand until you’re in heaven.
+Proverbs 25:2a says, “It is God’s privilege to conceal things” (TLB).
+God is a God of revelation.
+He reveals Himself through nature, circumstances, and Scripture.
+The only reason you know anything about God is because He has chosen to reveal Himself.

 Talk It Over

-How can you encourage someone today who has been questioning God and wondering why God allowed something to happen?
+-- How can you encourage someone today who has been questioning God and wondering why God allowed something to happen in his or her life?

-Talk about your reaction to this statement: I do not have to understand everything in order to do what God tells me to do.
+-- Talk about this statement: I do not have to understand everything in order to do what God tells me to do.

 Please register for a free account to view this content